Meet Ruth Chantry & Evrett Lunquist of Common Good Farm!

 "We feel we were called to grow good food, pure & simple."

 A commitment to the community has been a core value of Common Good Farm since the beginning.
-Farmers Ruth & Evrett, both with urban upbringings, now run the longest standing Community Supported Agriculture (CSA) farms in the State!
-By purchasing a CSA share, you are investing in the farm early in the season and receiving a weekly share of vegetables each week to enjoy.
+Farmers Ruth & Evrett, both with urban upbringings, and have operated the oldest Community Supported Agriculture (CSA) program in the State!
+In 2021 customers can invest in the farm, and get farm products through their Farm Membership program.
+By purchasing a CSA share or a farm membership, you are investing in the farm early in the season and receiving a share of vegetables and farm products to enjoy throughout the season.
 Learn more about CSA’s here.

 Where to Buy Products